Graph Filters for Signal Processing and Machine Learning on Graphs: Abstract

 \section{Abstract}

 Filters are fundamental in extracting information from data.
 For time series and image data that reside on Euclidean domains, filters are the crux of many signal processing and machine learning techniques, including convolutional neural networks.
 Increasingly, modern data also reside on networks and other irregular domains whose structure is better captured by a graph.
 To process and learn from such data, graph filters account for the structure of the underlying data domain.
 In this article, we provide a comprehensive overview of graph filters, including the different filtering categories, design strategies for each type, and trade-offs between different types of graph filters.
 We discuss how to extend graph filters into filter banks and graph neural networks to enhance the representational power; that is, to model a broader variety of signal classes, data patterns, and relationships.
-We also showcase the fundamental role of graph filters in signal processing and machine learning applications.
-Our aim is that this article serves the dual purpose of providing a unifying framework for both beginner and experienced researchers, as well as a common understanding that promotes collaborations between signal processing, machine learning, and application domains.
+We also showcase the fundamental role of graph filters in signal processing and machine learning applications. {Our aim is that this article provides a unifying framework for both beginner and experienced researchers, as well as a common understanding that promotes collaborations at the intersections of signal processing, machine learning, and application domains.}